dseerapu/rover-android/rover/src/main/kotlin/io/rover/rover/ui/README.md

 Rx/Reactive Streams to avoid any external dependencies.

--> any side-effects must occur before a share() or shareAndReplay() operator.
+-> any side-effects must occur before a share() or shareAndReplay() operator (updating state, calling a method on another view model, etc.).

--> new subscribers (particularly views) should immediately receive enough events to fully populate them.
-This adds some complexity, however.
-Particularly, the challenge of not duplicating side-effect operations such as state updates or, worse, dispatching events (to say nothing of duplicated computing). trade-offs with a "dispatch a refresh action on subscribe" pattern? well, for starters, while it solves the side-effect support issue above it introduces the issue of emitting unnecessary updates to subscriber views.
+-> new subscribers (particularly views) should immediately receive enough events to fully populate them (this is similar behaviour to LiveData).
+This adds some complexity, however, because not all of the events are appropriate to re-emit (some are idempotent, like updating a list, and others are not, like displaying a snackbar).
+An important constraint is that this re-emission behaviour must not conflict with avoiding duplicating side-effect operations.
+Our solution to this problem is adding a stage to the end of the pipeline that will re-emit any previously observed items that match a list of given types.

 Perhaps one solution to this problem is to implement the re-emitter as the last stage of an observable chain (merge with a flatMap on the